kletobias/p2022/_projects/a-comprehensive-look-at-modular-code-in-an-mlops-pipeline.md

 ## Conclusion

-The project’s modular design ensures each script has a clear purpose, references a dedicated YAML config, and outputs consistent artifacts tracked by DVC.
-This organization—rooted in single-responsibility modules and typed interfaces—prevents a variety of MLOps headaches.
+The project's modular design ensures each script has a clear purpose, references a dedicated YAML config, and outputs consistent artifacts tracked by DVC.
+This organization-rooted in single-responsibility modules and typed interfaces-prevents a variety of MLOps headaches.
 By combining modular code with robust configuration management, logging, and pipeline orchestration, teams can sustain rapid iteration without losing clarity or reproducibility.